-Roberta joined the Board in 2016 and brings substantial experience to Para Dance UK gained through 15 years working within the charity sector.
+I joined the Board in 2016 to support Para Dance UK with my substantial experience gained through 15 years working within the charity sector.

-Roberta started her career working with a grass roots charity in North East England to support learning disabled people to access and enjoy a range of leisure activities.
-Since moving back to South East England she has spent last 12 years working for a major UK charity, the Royal National Institute of Blind People (RNIB), where she has honed her skills in strategic planning, monitoring and risk management.
-She also sits on the management committee for the charity special interest group for the Institute of Risk Management.
+I started my career working with a grass roots charity in North East England to support learning disabled people to access and enjoy a range of leisure activities.
+Since moving back to South East England I’ve spent last 12 years working for a major UK charity, the Royal National Institute of Blind People (RNIB), where I’ve honed my skills in strategic planning, monitoring and risk management.
+I’m also part of the management committee for the charity special interest group for the Institute of Risk Management.

-Since joining the charity sector she has dedicated her career to creating equal access to opportunities for disabled people (whether that be learning disabled or physically disabled) and brings a passion to grow disabled people’s access to and enjoyment of dancing.
+Since joining the charity sector I wanted to dedicated my career to creating equal access to opportunities for disabled people (whether that be learning disabled or physically disabled) and brings a passion to grow disabled people’s access to and enjoyment of dancing.

-I am a 68 year old Chartered Accountant who has lived in the Watford area most of my life.
+I am a qualified Chartered Accountant who has lived in the Watford area most of my life.
 I am married with one daughter.

 I qualified in 1974 and after 3 years post qualifying experience that was largely auditing based I joined one of my clients Fiat Motor Sales as Assistant to the Chief Accountant.
 I then had roles at British Aerospace Hatfield, Deinhard & Company (Wine Shippers), Jones Cable Group (in the early days of Cable Television), Food Brands Group (Wine and Beer Distributors), HOK International (Architects), Citipost (Mail and Distribution) and finished my career at HF Holidays Limited, a 100 year old Holiday company that is a mutual society with an elected voluntary board.